 When choosing French Doors or Sliding Doors, you’ll find that the two most common materials used are aluminium and timber.

-Timber requires regular maintenance and can be enhanced fit your home aesthetically by simply sealing or staining with a natural finish, or by painting a different colour inside to outside.
+Timber requires regular maintenance and can be enhanced to fit your home aesthetically by simply sealing or staining with a natural finish, or by painting a different colour inside to outside.
 However, due to the porosity of timber as a natural material, it will degrade over time and therefore won’t last as long as aluminium.
 Timber also has the advantage of keeping your home a little warmer in winter and cooler in summer since its density is more thermally efficient than aluminium.

 Aluminium is the polar opposite on many points; while it can still look aesthetically pleasing when modernising a home, it can’t compete on flexibility with colour choices (inside or out) or thermal properties.
 That said, Aluminium offers a budget friendly solution – it’s less expensive than Timber at the outset and requires little to no maintenance going forward, making it a great “no fuss” solution in this busy life we lead.